cgonzalezITA/DSFiware-hackathon/assets/docs/README-apisix.md

 # NOTE to avoid refering to the namespace apisix at each command, the ENV VAR DEF_KTOOLS_NAMESPACE=apisix is set:
 export DEF_KTOOLS_NAMESPACE=apisix
 ```
+At this step, we will setup the apisix to serve as the official gateway of the HOL in which the different routes that have to be exposed on the internet will be registered.
+At this stage statically, but later dinamically.

-1. Modify the values to enable apisix and disable the util's ingress.
+1. Modify the values file (Helms/apisix/values.yaml) to enable apisix and disable the util's ingress.
 2. Deploy the changes
     ```shell
     hFileCommand apisix restart